 Portable Devices: portable devices include laptops (University owned or personal), USB drives and other removable media.
 We do not recommend that research data is primarily managed and stored on portable devices as they lack many of the features required for best practice research data management.
 Any portable devices should be encrypted.
-See the AskSydney ICT encryption guides.
+See the ICT Knowledge base device encryption guides.

 A table comparing the main features of the aforementioned platforms is below.